psal/anonymouth/README.txt

 -------------------INSTALLATION---------------------
 ====================================================

-There quickest and easiest way to install Anonymouth is to clone or download the zip of the Anonymouth github project here:
+The quickest and easiest way to install Anonymouth is to clone or download the zip of the Anonymouth github project here: